WongYC-66/odin-wheres-waldo-BE-psql/README.md

-# odin-wheres-waldo-BE
+# odin-wheres-waldo-BE-psql
-A simple BackEnd build with NodeJS/Express with mongoDB for FE.
+A simple BackEnd build with NodeJS/Express with postgreSQL(prisma) for FE.

 1. create postgreSQL database
 2. create .env file, add: